yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-transactions-in-gigaspaces.markdown

 ---
 layout: post
-title:  JMS Transactions in GigaSpaces
+title:  Transactions
 categories: XAP97
-parent: jms---advanced.html
+parent: jms-advanced.html
 weight: 200
 ---

-{% summary %}Using local and distributed transactions with the JMS implementation.{% endsummary %}

-# Overview

-GigaSpaces JMS implementation uses transactions to implement the `Session.CLIENT_ACKNOWLEDGE` mode and transacted sessions.
+XAP's JMS implementation uses transactions to implement the `Session.CLIENT_ACKNOWLEDGE` mode and transacted sessions.

 When using `CLIENT_ACKNOWLEDGE` mode, messages are consumed in a transaction, and sent without a transaction.